olaoluwa057/comitium/README.md

 where:
 - oldUserMultiplier is the multiplier at the time of last user action
-- userBalance = supernova.balanceOf(user) -- the amount of $ENTR staked into the Supernova
+- userBalance = kernel.balanceOf(user) -- the amount of $ENTR staked into the Kernel
 ```
 3. update the oldUserMultiplier with the current multiplier -- signaling that we already calculated how much was owed to the user since his last action

 ## Smart Contract Architecture
-EnterDao Supernova is a fork of BarnBridge Barn.
+EnterDao Kernel is a fork of BarnBridge Barn.
 It shares the same architecture:

 ![dao sc architecture](https://user-images.githubusercontent.com/4047772/120464398-8c8cf400-c3a5-11eb-8cb8-a105eeaaa9e9.png)